-Cyrix and Cx486SLC are trademarks of Cyrix Corporation, Product names used in this publication are for identification purposes only and may be trademarks of their respective companies.
+Cyrix is a registered trademark of Cyrix Corporation, Cx486SLC and Cx486SLC/e are trademarks of Cyrix Corporation, Product names used in this publication are for identification purposes only and may be trademarks of their respective companies.

-Order Number: 94073-00 Cyrix Corporation 2703 North Central Expressway Richardson, Texas 75080 United States of America
+Order Number: 94085 Cyrix Corporation 2703 North Central Expressway Richardson, Texas 75080 United States of America

 Cyrix Corporation (Cyrix) reserves the right to make changes in the devices or specification described herein without notice.
-Before design-in or order placement customers are advised to verify that the information on which orders or design activities are based is current.
-Cyrix warrants its products to conform to current specifications in accordance with Cyrix standard warranty.
+Before design-in or order placement, customers are advised to verify that the information on which orders or design activities are based is current.
+Cyrix warrants its products to conform to current specifications in accordance with Cyrix' standard warranty.
 Testing is performed to the extent necessary as determined by Cyrix to support this warranty.
-Unless explicitly specified by customer order requirements and agreed to in writing by Cyrix, not all device characteristics are necessarily tested.
-Cyrix assumes no liability unless specifically agreed to in writing for customer's product design or infringement of patents or copyrights of third parties arising from use of Cyrix devices.
-No license, either express or implied, to Cyrix patents, copyrights, or other intellectual property rights pertaining to any machine or combination of Cyrix devices is hereby granted.
-Cyrix products are not intended for use in any medical, life saving, or life sustaining systems.
-Information in this document is subject to change without notice.
+Unless explicitly specified by customer order requirements, and agreed to in writing by Cyrix, not all device characteristics are necessarily tested.
+Cyrix assumes no liability, unless specifically agreed to in writing, for customer's product design or infringement of patents or copyrights of third parties arising from use of Cyrix devices.
+No license, either express or implied, to Cyrix products are not intellectual property rights pertaining to any machine or combination of Cyrix devices is hereby granted.
+Cyrix products are not intellectly products are not intellectal property rights pertaining to any machine or combination of Cyrix devices is hereby granted.
+Cyrix products are not intellectal property rights pertaining to any machine or combination in this document is subject to change without notice.